divekit/divekit-docs/content/en/docs/cli/tests.md

 * `RepoName`: The name of the generated repository.
 * `RelFilePath`: The relative file path of the generated file.
+* `Distribution`: The distribution of the generated file.
-* `Include`: The strings that should be found in the generated file.
+* `Include`: Keywords that should be found in the generated file.
-* `Exclude`: The strings that should not be found in the generated file.
+* `Exclude`: Keywords that should not be found in the generated file.

 The `error` field is the expected error of the `patch` command.
 It can be `nil` when no error is expected or contain a specific error type if an error is expected.